 The accounting firm of KPMG LLP, certified public accountants, has served the Company as its independent accountants since its incorporation in 1970.
-The Audit Committee of the Board of Directors has again appointed KPMG to serve as the Company's independent accountants for the fiscal year ending July 1, 2005.
+The Audit Committee of the Board of Directors has again appointed KPMG to serve as the Company's independent accountants for the fiscal year ending June 30, 2006.
 The appointment of KPMG is not required to be submitted for shareholder approval, but the Board of Directors has elected to seek ratification of the appointment of the independent accountants by the affirmative vote of a majority of the shares represented in person or by proxy and entitled to vote at the Annual Meeting.
 If a majority of the shares represented and entitled to vote do not ratify this appointment, the Audit Committee will reconsider its appointment of KPMG and will either continue to retain this firm or appoint new independent accountants.
 One or more representatives of KPMG are expected to be present at the Annual Meeting and will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.

-Following are the fees paid by the Company to KPMG for the fiscal years ended July 2, 2004 and June 27, 2003:
+Following are the fees paid by the Company to KPMG for the fiscal years ended July 1, 2005 and July 2, 2004:

-Description of Professional Service 2004 2003(1) Audit Fees - professional services rendered for the audit of the Company's annual financial statements and the reviews of the financial statements included in the Company's Form 10-Qs \$966,000 \$648,000 Audit-related Fees - assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements(2) 339,000 102,000 Tax Fees - professional services rendered for tax compliance, tax advice and tax planning(3) 298,000 315,000 All Other Fees - None 0 0
+Description of Professional Service 2005 2004 Audit Fees - professional services rendered for the audit of the Company's annual financial statements and the reviews of the financial statements included in the Company's Form 10-Qs \$1,532,000 \$966,000 Audit-Related Fees - assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements(1) 98,000 339,000 Tax Fees - professional services rendered for tax compliance, tax advice and tax planning(2) 262,000 298,000 All Other Fees - None 0 0

-- (1) Sixty thousand dollars (\$60,000) of fees relating to the audit of the Company's distributors previously reported by the Company as Audit Fees for fiscal 2003 have been reclassified as Audit-related Fees. - (2) Audit-related Fees billed in fiscal 2004 and fiscal 2003 consisted of audits of the Company's distributors, accounting assistance to the Company's subsidiaries and audits performed in connection with the Company's employee 401(k) savings plan.
-In fiscal 2004, the Audit-related Fees also consisted of services in connection with the implementation of Section 404 of the Sarbanes-Oxley Act of 2002. - (3) Tax Fees in fiscal 2004 and fiscal 2003 consisted of tax compliance assistance and related services and transfer pricing review.
+- (1) Audit-Related Fees billed in fiscal 2005 and fiscal 2004 consisted of audits of the Company's distributors, accounting assistance to the Company's subsidiaries, and audits performed in connection with the Western Digital Corporation 401(k) Plan.
+Audit-Related Fees billed in fiscal 2004 also included services in connection with the implementation of Section 404 of the Sarbanes-Oxley Act of 2002. - (2) Tax Fees in fiscal 2005 and fiscal 2004 consisted of tax compliance assistance and related services and transfer pricing review.

 The Audit Committee has adopted a policy regarding the pre-approval of audit and non-audit services to be provided by the Company's independent accountants.
 The policy provides that KPMG LLP is required to seek pre-approval by the Audit Committee of all audit and permissible non-audit services by providing a description of the services to be performed and specific fee estimates for each such service.
-The Audit Committee has delegated to the Chairman of the Audit Committee the authority to pre-approve audit-related and permissible non-audit services and associated fees up to a maximum for any one audit-related or non-audit service of US\$25,000, provided that the Chair shall report any decisions to pre-approve such audit-related or non-audit services and fees to the full Audit Committee at its next regular meeting for ratification.
-One-hundred percent (100%) of the Audit-related Fees, Tax Fees and All Other Fees billed by KPMG on or after May 6, 2003, including during all of fiscal 2004, were approved by the Audit Committee pursuant to regulations of the Securities and Exchange Commission.
+The Audit Committee has delegated to the Chairman of the Audit Committee the authority to pre-approve audit-related and permissible non-audit services and associated fees up to a maximum for any one audit-related or non-audit service of US\$50,000, provided that the Chairman shall report any decisions to pre-approve such audit-related or non-audit services and fees to the full Audit Committee at its next regular meeting for ratification.
+One-hundred percent (100%) of the Audit-Related Fees and Tax Fees billed by KPMG during fiscal 2004 and fiscal 2005 were approved by the Audit Committee pursuant to regulations of the Securities and Exchange Commission.